srbhr/srbhr/README.md

 <h1 align="center">😎 Hi!
 I'm Saurabh Rai</h1>

-I'm a full-stack developer with 2+ Years of Experience.
-Actively looking for work, SDE roles.
-If you like my work, please recommend/introduce me to any opportunity.
+I'm a seasoned full-stack developer with over 2 years of experience, having served in developer relations and as an open-source mentor.
+I'm currently crafting 'Resume Matcher,' a Python-driven ATS harnessing the prowess of Machine Learning, Generative AI, and Vector Databases.
+I'm actively exploring job opportunities and roles.
+If my expertise aligns well with what you're looking for or is impressed by my work, I'd greatly appreciate any recommendations or introductions to potential opportunities.

 <div align="center">